dotnet/core/release-notes/6.0/supported-os.md

 # .NET 6 - Supported OS versions

-[.NET 6](README.md) is an [LTS release](../../release-policies.md) and [is supported](https://github.com/dotnet/core/blob/main/microsoft-support.md) on multiple operating systems per their lifecycle policy.
+[.NET 6](README.md) is an [LTS release](../../release-policies.md) and [is supported](../../microsoft-support.md) on multiple operating systems per their lifecycle policy.

 For issues with .NET on operating systems not listed here, please open a GitHub issue in the appropriate .NET repository or contact the OS maintainer community .
-Please see [.NET Repos](https://github.com/dotnet/core/blob/main/Documentation/core-repos.md) for the repository list.
+See [.NET Repos](../../Documentation/core-repos.md) for the repository list.

 ## Windows